Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] The user's IAM policy does not allow the s3:CreateBucket action.
 - [ ] The user's IAM policy explicitly denies the s3:ListBucket action.
 - [ ] The user's IAM policy explicitly denies the s3:PutObject action.

-### A company runs a web application on three Amazon EC2 instances behind an Application Load Balancer (ALB).
-The company notices that random periods of increased traffic cause a degradation in the application's performance.
-A SysOps administrator must scale the application to meet the increased traffic.
-Which solution meets these requirements?

-- [ ] Create an Amazon CloudWatch alarm to monitor application latency and increase the size of each EC2 instance If the desired threshold is reached.
-- [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule to monitor application latency and add an EC2 instance to the ALB if the desired threshold is reached.
-- [x] Deploy the application to an Auto Scaling group of EC2 instances with a target tracking scaling policy.
-Attach the ALB to the Auto Scaling group.
-- [ ] Deploy the application to an Auto Scaling group of EC2 instances with a scheduled scaling policy.
-Attach the ALB to the Auto Scaling group.

 ### A company has a new requirement stating that all resources In AWS must be tagged according to a set policy.
 Which AWS service should be used to enforce and continually Identify all resources that are not in compliance with the policy?